christoff-linde/advent-of-code-rust-2023/README.md

 # Total: 0.20ms
 ```

 This runs all solutions sequentially and prints output to the command-line.
-Same as for the `solve` command, the `--release` flag runs an optimized build.
+Same as for the `solve` command, the `--release` flag runs an optimized build and the `--time` flag outputs benchmarks.

-#### Update readme benchmarks
+### ➡️ Update readme benchmarks

-The template can output a table with solution times to your readme.
-In order to generate a benchmarking table, run `cargo all --release --time`.
-If everything goes well, the command will output "_Successfully updated README with benchmarks._" after the execution finishes and the readme will be updated.
+The template can write benchmark times to the README via the `cargo time` command.

+By default, this command checks for missing benchmarks, runs those solutions, and then updates the table.
+If you want to (re-)time all solutions, run `cargo time --all`.
+If you want to (re-)time one specific solution, run `cargo time <day>`.

-Please note that these are not "scientific" benchmarks, understand them as a fun approximation. 😉 Timings, especially in the microseconds range, might change a bit between invocations.
+Please note that these are not _scientific_ benchmarks, understand them as a fun approximation. 😉 Timings, especially in the microseconds range, might change a bit between invocations.

-### Run all tests
+### ➡️ Run all tests

 ```sh
 cargo test